Sandrac98/initialsingularity/README.md

 ## Colour Scheme.
 I have decided to go with different shades of purple since it has become associated with the K-pop industry and fan culture, but it's not inherently related to K-pop itself.
 Instead, the association between purple and K-pop has developed over time due to its popularity among K-pop fans and its frequent use by K-pop artists and fan communities.
 Here's why purple is often linked to K-pop:

-**Purple Hearts** :K-pop fans commonly use purple heart emojis (💜) to express their love and support for their favorite artists.
+**Purple Hearts**: K-pop fans commonly use purple heart emojis (💜) to express their love and support for their favorite artists.
 The purple heart symbolizes admiration, affection, and unity within the K-pop fan community.

 **Fandom Colors**: Some K-pop groups have designated official fandom colors, and purple is occasionally chosen as one of these colors.
 When a fandom adopts purple as its color, it becomes a unifying symbol for fans to identify with.